idealo/aws-signing-proxy/README.md

 `ASP_CIRCUIT_BREAKER_TIMEOUT=60s`

-#### Fetching OIDC credentials asynchronously
+#### Fetching OIDC Credentials asynchronously

 Sometimes it is crucial to have the credentials refreshed in the background to avoid a delay for the first-fetch-request

-You can enable this feature by setting the environment variable `ASP_ASYNC_OPEN_ID_CREDENTIALS_FETCH` to true.
+You can enable this feature by setting the environment variable `ASP_ASYNC_OPEN_ID_CREDENTIALS_FETCH` or the flag `--async-open-id-creds-fetch` to true.

 It will check every 10 seconds if the credentials are still valid and takes care of refreshing them in the background.

+#### Configure the Management Port and Metrics Path

+If you want to alter the default port `8081` for the `/status/health` and the `/status/metrics` path, you can do that via setting the environment variable `ASP_MGMT_PORT` or the flag `--mgmt-port` to the port you like.

+To alter the prometheus metrics path, you can set the environment variable `ASP_METRICS_PATH` or use the flag `--metrics-path`

 ### Docker

-You can find the built image at: https://hub.docker.com/r/idealo/aws-signing-proxy/ Make sure to provide all required ENV variables or flags!
+You can find the built image at: https://hub.docker.com/r/idealo/aws-signing-proxy

 ## Acknowledgement